Some of the symptoms that may be linked to a TMJ disorder are:

-Sometimes, minor issues may resolve in time with self-care that can include alternating in applying heat and ice to the joint, doing jaw exercises, or taking over-the-counter anti-inflammatory medication.
-In other cases, an oral appliance, such as the E-appliance used by our dentist, Dr. Azarbal, may be needed to treat the disorder.
+Sometimes, minor issues may resolve in time with self-care that can include applying heat to the joint and muscles of mastication, doing jaw exercises, or taking over-the-counter anti-inflammatory medication.
+In other cases, an oral appliance, such as the E-Appliance and/or an NTI device custom made by our dentist, Dr. Azarbal, may be needed to treat the disorder.

-Visit our occlusal disease/unbalanced bite page for information and to find out how Dr. Azarbal treats this disorder.
-He has the training, skill, and experience to determine if a disorder of the joint is causing your pain, and if it is, to give you relief.
+Dr. Azarbal has the training, skill, and experience to determine if a TMJ disorder is causing your pain, and determine the necessary steps needed to alleviate the discomfort.

 Relieving Your TMJ Pain